lsraj/paymentApp/README.md

 2) API Gateway is hosted with 4 REST APIs as below:
     * **POST on resource /v1/api/customer**: inserts customer_id and email into Customers table.
 API Gateway request body model:
       ```
+       # see RFC 5321 and RFC 5322 for email specs/format
       {
           "properties" : {
               "customer_id" : {